xmadd4/secure-img/README.md

 # secure-img
-Secure Image Upload In Php
+Secure Image Upload In Php (Native)

 how to use?, replace the syntax in line 44 with the table name column and user session, use as needed